-In Heathrow: Britain’s Busiest Airport we saw aircraft Marshaller Ian learn to guide an aircraft on to its stand the old-fashioned way.
+In Heathrow: Britain’s Busiest Airport Series 4 we saw aircraft marshaller Ian learn to guide an aircraft on to its stand the old-fashioned way.

 These days airliners at Heathrow generally arrive at the gate unaided, using electronic wizardry known as Stand Entry Guidance (SEG).
 But our Airside Safety professionals still need to learn the old-style ‘table tennis bats’, just in case.
 And now, so can you.

 As you may have seen in the show, it takes practice to direct a real live wide-bodied aircraft.
 So trainee marshals try it first using vehicles or each other.

 Ian even confessed to marshalling his brother off the living room sofa when they were kids.

 If you’d like to try it too, here are the basics of aircraft marshalling.